Top 5 4th Quarter Trades of Re - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Refined Wealth Management’s top five trades of the quarter.
+According to GuruFocus data, these were Relyea Zuckerberg Hanson LLC’s top five trades of the quarter.

-During the quarter, Refined Wealth Management bought 20,944 shares of BATS:NULG for a total holding of 285,536.
-The trade had a 0.87% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $51.44.
+During the quarter, Relyea Zuckerberg Hanson LLC bought 40,867 shares of ARCA:VUG for a total holding of 167,987.
+The trade had a 2.49% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $220.3.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Nuveen ESG Large-Cap Growth ETF has a price-earnings ratio of 29.47 and a price-book ratio of 7.11.
+In terms of valuation, Vanguard Growth ETF has a price-earnings ratio of 27.29 and a price-book ratio of 7.12.

-During the quarter, Refined Wealth Management bought 18,190 shares of BATS:VSGX for a total holding of 236,216.
-The trade had a 0.71% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.56.
+During the quarter, Relyea Zuckerberg Hanson LLC bought 57,939 shares of ARCA:VTV for a total holding of 347,407.
+The trade had a 2.32% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $136.83.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard ESG International Stock ETF has a price-earnings ratio of 13.13 and a price-book ratio of 1.55.
+In terms of valuation, Vanguard Value ETF has a price-earnings ratio of 16.05 and a price-book ratio of 2.71.

-During the quarter, Refined Wealth Management bought 17,508 shares of NAS:OSTK for a total holding of 153,867.
-The trade had a 0.38% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $27.58.
+During the quarter, Relyea Zuckerberg Hanson LLC bought 28,463 shares of ARCA:IWD for a total holding of 209,222.
+The trade had a 1.23% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $148.95.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

+During the quarter, Relyea Zuckerberg Hanson LLC bought 64,228 shares of ARCA:IDEV for a total holding of 113,877.
+The trade had a 1.03% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $53.49.

+On 01/18/2023, iShares Core MSCI International Developed Markets ETF traded for a price of $60 per share and a market cap of $9.48Bil.
+The stock has returned -7.41% over the past year.

-In terms of valuation, Vanguard Total International Bond ETF has a price-earnings ratio of 5.41 and a price-book ratio of 1.75.
+In terms of valuation, iShares Core MSCI International Developed Markets ETF has a price-earnings ratio of 12.67 and a price-book ratio of 1.57.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.